Duration: 45 mins each way. Easy, mostly paved or dirt tracks, some steep steps and uneven paths.

 A couple of minutes stroll and the tower blocks are mercifully behind you; a winding path with easy steps then takes you down to Playa de Torres itself.
 Pause briefly to feel seriously jealous of the people who own the clifftop house; they must have one of the best sea views on the entire Costa Blanca.
 Inland, you’ll see the Puig Campana mountain dominating the skyline.

-That’s the end of the walk; head back the same way to La Vila, or continue past Playa de Torres along the cliffs to Torre d’Aguiló, Cala de Finestrat and Benidorm.
+That’s the end of the walk; head back the same way to La Vila, or if you’re feeling energetic, continue past Playa de Torres along the cliffs to Torre d’Aguiló, Cala de Finestrat and Benidorm.
 The walk to Torre d’Aguiló takes a further hour; for info, see my blog here